Are you annoying to google the Shanling M2X review and search them everywhere ?

 (Image Credit: Headfonia)

 In the case of the M2X there is no risk though of the player accidentally turning off though, as it asks for confirmation after the off button is held for a few seconds.
-Still, I have had a few times where the M2X screen came on in my pocket and suddenly tracks started changing causing general confusion and mayhem in my brain.

 Certainly, in comparison with the Cowon Plenue D2 and Onkyo DP-S1, the M2X is a dream.
 Scrolling is good.
 Getting back to the home screen, settings, playback screen, and sound adjustment screens is a breeze.